Last Updated on

 Once you have a clear vision of what you are trying to accomplish you will be ready to start writing your plan.

-Think of your plan as a map that will guide you towards your final destination.
+Think of your plan as a map that will guide you toward your destination.

 When you go on vacation, you know where you are going, when you are going, and what you will be doing once you get there.
 You have a vision and your plans will support your vision.
 The same concept applies to creating a content marketing plan.